jenjwong/-jenjwong-awesomeVancouverMusicApp/README.md

 jest no-cache
 ```

-When adding tests, save your files in the components directory with the naming convention ComponenName.test.js.
-This style of saving tests alongside components was chosen to foster self-documenting code.
+For self-documenting code, when adding tests, save your files in the directory alongside the file it is testing with the naming convention ComponenName.test.js.

 To generate an Istanbul code coverage report run:
 ```
-npm run istanbul-coverage
+npm run coverage
 ```

+## Redux Store
+Bands Nearby manages state with Redux.
+Fetched data is flattened with Normalizr.
+The store is designed like a relational database to minimize duplication of data.
+Concerts are stored in a centralized dictionary and are accessed through arrays that track look-up ids.

+Bands Nearby uses higher-order reducers to batch dispatching minimizing unnecessary renders.

 ## Deployment
 Once a copy of Bands Nearby is running on your server, automate data generation by [setting up a cron job](https://www.digitalocean.com/community/tutorials/how-to-use-cron-to-automate-tasks-on-a-vps) to run cronjob.js.